erikatudisco/programming_formalism/notes_paradigms.md

 ## AGILE Development as a respons to what they called document driven development

 ## SCRUM and how it fits with AGILE development

+## Pair Programming
+ A tool for rapid development is the so called Pair Programming where two developers code on the same code simultatiously one as the "Driver" and one as the "Navigator"